 Decrease in the frequency and magnitude of algae blooms;

-Improvement in the lake’s fishery as a major means of improving the lake’s overall use attainment; and

-Decrease in fecal coliform loading.
+Improvement in the lake’s fishery as a major means of improving the lake’s overall use attainment; and decrease in fecal coliform loading.

+Storm baffle system built within our flume channel to allow flow out and restricts Ocean surge during major north easterlies and hurricanes storms.

+Increase enforcement of public and private leaf and debris dumping.

+Increase public awareness of how they can help Deal Lake with litter/debris removal and the ills of dumping.

+Increase pressure on public officials to fund projects to improve Deal Lake.

 TOPOGRAPHY AND MAP